 The wheels and the chariot itself are decorated with the swastika cross, an ancient symbol that dates back many thousands of years in both Europe and Asia.
 The symbol is left-facing, unlike the symbol that was used by the Nazis which was right-facing.

-The symbol was part of Carlsberg’s logo until the 1930s, where they removed it for obvious reasons.
+The symbol was part of Carlsberg’s logo until the 1930s when they removed it for obvious reasons.
 The swastika cross can also be seen on the huge elephants near the gate to the Brewery.